Ilyes512/elixir_hello_world/README.md

 - [x] Use a self-signed SSL sertificate so I can serve using HTTPS.
 - [x] Use Docker.
+- [x] Remove Server Response Header using a Cowboy Stream.
 - [ ] Create a docker-compose file.
 - [ ] Redirect http to https.
 - [ ] ~~Use [Conform](https://github.com/bitwalker/conform) for setting run-time configuration.~~ (Experimented with it, but at this time not needed.)